 Ford Focus: Common Problems and Solutions

-The Ford Focus is the leading small family car in the UK and is known for its good handling and also for being a great ride.
-However, they are also have a reputation amongst their owners for reliability issues, poor running costs and build-quality problems.
+The Ford Focus is the leading small family car in the UK and is well known for its good handling and great ride.
+However, they also have a reputation amongst owners for reliability issues, poor running costs and build-quality problems.

 Below is a list of the most common problems and their solutions.
-We have broken them down into two sections, the 1998-2004 models and the 2004-11 models.
-The newer models after 2011 may share some of these issues.
-It is worthwhile checking through to see if a problem is covered by a known fault in previous models.
-Most of the problems listed below were subject to recalls but overall, non-recall problems are not too difficult, or expensive to fix.
-The Focus is a well built car and that is why they have been so popular with the UK public and other European countries a testament to this fact.
+We have broken them down into two sections, for the 1998 - 2004 models and the 2004 - 2011 models.
+The newer models manufactured after 2011 may share some of these common issues, so it is worth checking to see if a problem relates to a known fault in previous models.
+Most of the issues listed below were subject to recalls but, overall, non-recall problems are not too difficult or expensive to fix.
+The Focus is a well built car, with their popularity within the UK and other European countries a testament to this fact.
 Read our full Ford Focus review for more information about this vehicle.

-When you search through this list of commonly associated problems and find the problem you are facing with your vehicle, that's where we can help.
-We will help you find the replacement part you are looking for at very reasonable prices.
-You can enter your vehicle details in our part finder or you can also call us on *0905 232 3000. to begin your search.
+Once you’ve browsed through this list of commonly associated problems and found the issue you are facing with your Focus, that's where Breakeryard.com comes in.
+We will help you find the replacement part you are looking for at very a reasonable price

 Ford Focus problems